Teach English Abroad: That Is, If You Want To

 | The author and a friend enjoying churros and hot chocolate at Madrid’s famous Chocolatería San Ginés.

-I am fortunate and grateful to be pecking away at my laptop from my favorite neighborhood café in Madrid, this being the second time the beautiful country of Spain has welcomed me enthusiastically into its borders.
-Two years ago, I spent a semester studying in Seville, and now I work as a Language and Cultural Assistant (auxiliar de conversación, or simply auxiliar) just outside of the capital.
-After less than four months in Seville, my appetite for living abroad was piqued but far from satiated, and I knew I needed more time to speak Spanish, immerse myself in the culture, and share my own life and experiences with the locals who had been so generous and welcoming.
+I am fortunate and grateful to be running my laptop from my favorite neighborhood café in Madrid.
+For the second time, the beautiful country of Spain has welcomed me enthusiastically within its borders.
+Two years ago, I spent a semester studying in Seville.
+Now I work as a Language and Cultural Assistant (auxiliar de conversación, or simply auxiliar) just outside of the capital.
+After less than four months in Seville, my appetite for living abroad was piqued but far from satiated.
+I knew I needed more time to speak Spanish, immerse myself in the culture, and share my own life and experiences with the locals who had been so generous and welcoming.

 My advice to anyone who can swing it financially (however creative you must be) is to do what I did after graduating from college: move abroad to teach English.
 Asterisk.
 Big asterisk, though a relatively intuitive one.
 Move abroad to teach English…if you want to teach.